john29917958/john29917958.github.io/source/_posts/2020-Review.md

 2. Becomes good at UI / UX design

 ## Conclusion
-Alright here are some growth review of myself after I started working in TSMC about two and half year.
+Alright here are some growth review of myself after I started working in TSMC about two and half years.
 Actually I'm not very satisfied by the speed of my growth.
 I spent too much time for relaxing, playing games, and so on.
 The next year, my goals are to:
 - Be able to perform freestyle solo with Popping just like I'm doing it with Hip-Hop
 - Be good at coloring, shading, and perspective art skills.
 Create an artwork that represents my capability of art
 - Be good at Live2D and Unity game design.
 Make a complete game